rcvjet15/movie-quiz-react-simple/README.md

 Idea for this app is from tutorial [React- Author Quiz](https://codepen.io/3point14/pen/KwEJwy/).

-For easier startup, [create-react-app](https://github.com/facebookincubator/create-react-app) is used.
+For easier startup, [create-react-app](https://github.com/facebookincubator/create-react-app) was used.